iotmodels/MQTTnet.Extensions.MultiCloud/README.md

 }
 ```

-Can be represented in C# as
+Can be represented in C# as:

 ```cs
 public interface Imemmon